steveyangrh/ServerlessAnalysis/README.md

 There is a [full tutorial](https://aws.amazon.com/blogs/opensource/deploy-openfaas-aws-eks/) on deploying OpenFaaS on AWS EKS, below shows the crutial steps.

 If you have followed the steps above, you already have AWS ClI, eksctl CLI and Kubernetes CLI installed.
-In the next steps, we'll just install
+In the next steps, we'll just install openfaas cli and helm on EKS

 ##### Step 1: Install Helm
 First, create a Kubernetes service account for the server component of Helm called Tiller: